RaviDhiman0009/assignment/README.md

 ## Description

-This is an assignment go GamingMonk.
+This is an assignment of GamingMonk.

 ## Installation
 - Clone the repo in your terminal by clicking the _green_ clone or download button at the top right and copyin the url